JASory/factor/README.md

   Most semiprimes will be factored in less than 60 seconds (0.6s on average for 128-bit integers)

   This performance is entirely due to the machine-factor library.

+  `reference.sh` contains some examples of usage.
+While this program is relatively fast and can be used for some research, single-threaded piping through stdio is very inefficient, and I recommend using a serious library instead.

   Running `make install`, installs it to /usr/bin and redefines factor to call this program instead.